metreeca/metreeca-core/docs/tutorials/publishing-ldp-apis.md

 ## Parameterizing Models

-The `convey` and `server` guards in the extended model also introduce the central concept of [parametric](../references/spec-language#parameters) model.
+The `member()`, `filter()`, `convey()` and `server()` guards in the extended model also introduce the central concept of [parametric](../references/spec-language#parameters) model.

+The `member` guard states that nested constraints define the shape of a container member resource.

+The `filter` guard states that nested constraints ae to be used only selecting existing resources to be exposed as container members and not for extracting outgoing data and validating incoming data.

-The `convey` guard states that nested constraints are to be used only for extracting outgoing data and validating incoming data and not for selecting existing resources to be exposed as container items.
+The `convey` guard states that nested constraints are to be used only for extracting outgoing data and validating incoming data and not for selecting existing resources to be exposed as container members.
 Constraints defined outside the `convey` block, will be used for both operations.

 The `server` guard states that guarded properties are server-managed and will be considered only when retrieving or deleting resources, but won't be accepted as valid content on resource creation and updating.